opensecuritycompliance/opensecuritycompliance/README.md

 <img src="misc/img/minio_creds.png" alt="Minio Creds" width="400"/>

-3. If you are running this on a Linux machine, please make sure to update the docker-compose file (`docker-compose.yaml`) and comment the specified line (as shown below).
+3. If you are running this on a Linux machine, please make sure to update the docker-compose file (`docker-compose.yaml`) and comment the specified lines (as shown below).

 <img src="misc/img/docker_compose_uncomment.png" alt="docker_compose_uncomment" width="200"/>